i-am-yohan/explainable_credit_scoring/README.md

 The build by each model is as follows:

 **Traditional credit scorecard**
+The credit scorecard model is trained, validated and evaluated using the following command:
 ```
 Rscript Scripts/03_1_Scorecard_Dev.R $1 $2
 ```
 This is done in R due to the requirement of the `scorecard` package.
 This is the only model built in R with the rest being built in Python.

 **Random forest**
+The Random Forest model is trained, validated and evaluated using the following command:
 ```
 python3 Scripts/03_2_RandomForest_Dev.py $1 $2
 ```

 **LightGBM**
+The LightGBM model is trained, validated and evaluated using the following command:
 ```
 python3 Scripts/03_3_LightGBM_Dev.py $1 $2
 ```

 **XGBoost**
+The XGBoost model is trained, validated and evaluated using the following command:
 ```
 python3 Scripts/03_4_XGBoost_Dev.py $1 $2
 ```